-The knowledge they carry is not just a bookish philosophy, but in a sense it is the realization itself, which destroys both favorable karmas and unfavorable ones, like duality.
+The knowledge they carry is not just a bookish philosophy, but in a sense, it is the realization itself, which destroys both favorable karmas and unfavorable ones, like duality.

-Some tribes who lived far away in the middle of nowhere, in the distant mountains or in the jungles, also worshiped the Yoginis.
+Some tribes who lived far away in the middle of nowhere, in the distant mountains, or in the jungles, also worshiped the Yoginis.

-Their rituals similar to shamanic rites.
+Their rituals are similar to shamanic rites.

 Yoginis also carry siddhi in 10 karmas, starting from shanti karma and stambana further on to viskarana and right up to Maran karma.